FlewRr/diffusions_vs_flow_matching/README.md

 While diffusion models have recently set state-of-the-art results on various image generation benchmarks, but they are notoriously slow at inference.
 Flow matching which is newer techique promises faster sampling with competitive quality.
 This project investigates how these methods compare both qualitatively and quantitatively.

-# Simple Diffusion vs Simple FM on simple star point cloud dataset
+# Diffusion vs FM on simple 2D star-shaped point cloud dataset

-Below is the visualization of the sampling process of DDPM and Flow Matching (left and right gif accordingly).
+Below is the visualization of the sampling process of DDPM and Flow Matching.
 Both start from noise and gradually transform the points until they form the star — but they do it in very different ways.

-As can be seen in visualization DDPM-predicted points move chaotically throughout different timesteps and slowly become less and less noisy until they eventually become the star, flow matching predictions tend to move slowly towards the center without any chaotic or random motion, it is like the points are being pulled toward the center to form a star in the end.
+As can be seen in visualization, DDPM-predicted points move chaotically throughout different timesteps and slowly become less and less noisy until they eventually become the star, flow matching predictions tend to move slowly towards the center without any chaotic or random motion, it is like the points are being pulled toward the center to form a star in the end.
 <table>
   <tr>
     <td align="center"><strong>DDPM</strong></td>